Sole Trader vs Limited Company Tax Calculator

 Would you like to register as a limited company?

 Talk to us.
 We’ll help you consider the other factors not just the result of the sole trader vs limited company tax calculator.
 We’ll advise you on whether you should trade as a sole trader vs limited company.
 Ready to choose between a sole trader vs limited company?
-Contact us about our accountancy services from £20pm.
+Contact us about our accountancy services from £22pcm.
 Or go straight to our free new company registration form.
 We don’t charge to register your new company.
-But there’s a £12 fee payable to Companies House and you’ll have to start paying us towards your company accounts.
+But there’s a £12 fee payable to Companies House and you’ll have to pay your first monthly fee towards your company accounts.